The Ugly Truth About Love

 I'm here to tell you that you can.

-Next, come up with agreed values between you and your significant other.
+Next, come up with agreed-upon values with your significant other.
 What do each of you want?
-I mean REALLY want.
+I mean, REALLY want.
 Then set boundaries.
 Strong boundaries.
 Doing so puts you in control of fixing your own problems while leaning on your partner for healthy support when you need it, instead of expecting them to fix things for you.

-If your relationship is in trouble, one of the worst things you can do is sit down with your partner and "hash things out" or even worse, doing that in front of a therapist.
+If your relationship is in trouble, one of the worst things you can do is sit down with your partner and "hash things out," or even worse, do that in front of a therapist.

 Why?
-Because you're going to probably end up defensive and saying things you'll regret later.
+Because you're going to probably end up defensive and say things you'll regret later.

 Look at your behavior lately.
 Have you been sending mixed signals?
 Could their behavior be them protecting themselves from future hurt?
 Could it be work stress?
 Extended family stress?
 You know, it isn't always about you.